 Dániel Hodozsán, the main organizer of the tournament, explained that the transition to online broadcasts was easier in Hungarian e-sports, as online play is already the natural medium for competitive play, even if matches take place in the same space as other sports events.

-The HUF 15 million tournaments, sponsored by the Belgian subsidiary of Belgium, shows that the domestic demand for e-sports is growing on a large scale.
+The HUF 15 million tournaments, sponsored by the Belgian subsidiary of Belgium, show that the domestic demand for e-sports is growing on a large scale.

 Globally, one-million-dollar prizes are not uncommon at all: Johan Sundstein, a Danish leader in global rankings, has made nearly $ 7 million so far with Dota 2.

 With 372 internationally registered players registered in Hungary, it ranks 55th in the earnings statistics.
 The list is led by the United States with more than 16,000 registered players and a total of nearly $ 140 million in earnings.

 “Shortly, in parallel with the steady spread of e-sports, we can expect the emergence of more and more detailed sets of rules.
 In addition to the above, it can already be seen that as a result of the closure due to the epidemiological situation, in addition to hobby athletes, a large number of professional athletes have moved towards e-sports, ”said András Reich, senior manager at Deloitte’s sports business.

 As e-sports expands, streaming and broadcast sponsorships are expected to grow on platforms such as Twitch, YouTube Gaming, Facebook Gaming, Mixer, or Smashcast, according to a recent Deloitte market survey.
 As the new business evolves, new brand names and sponsorship opportunities emerge, especially for brands that are inherently adapted to the typical playful lifestyle, such as hardware manufacturers, energy drinks, or food brands.